 - ¾ cup low-sodium chicken broth

-- 2 tbsp low-sodium soy sauce
+- 2 tablespoons low-sodium soy sauce

-- 3 tbsp hoisin sauce
+- 3 tablespoons hoisin sauce

-- 1 tbsp rice vinegar
+- 1 tablespoon rice vinegar

-- 2 tsp light brown sugar
+- 2 teaspoons light brown sugar

-- 2 tsp canola oil
+- 2 teaspoons canola oil or avocado oil

 - ½ cup unsalted toasted cashews

-- 2 scallions, thinly sliced
+- 2 scallions thinly sliced

-- ¼ tsp red-pepper flakes
+- ¼ teaspoon red-pepper flakes